Ansel Adams: Awards and honors

 Adams received a number of awards during his lifetime and posthumously, and several awards and places have been named in his honor.

 For his photography, Adams received an Honorary Fellowship of the Royal Photographic Society in 1976 and the Hasselblad Award in 1981.
 Two of his photographs, The Tetons and the Snake River and a view of the Golden Gate Bridge from Baker Beach, were among the 115 images recorded on the Voyager Golden Record aboard the Voyager spacecraft.
 These images were selected to convey information about humans, plants and animals, and geological features of the Earth to a possibly alien civilization.

 For his conservation efforts, Adams received the Sierra Club John Muir Award in 1963.
 In 1968, he was awarded the Conservation Service Award, the highest award of the Department of the Interior.
 In 1980, President Jimmy Carter awarded him the Presidential Medal of Freedom, the nation's highest civilian honor, for "his efforts to preserve this country's wild and scenic areas, both on film and on earth.
 Drawn to the beauty of nature's monuments, he is regarded by environmentalists as a national institution."

 Adams received an honorary artium doctor degree from Harvard University and an honorary Doctor of Fine Arts degree from Yale University.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1966.
 In 2007, he was inducted into the California Hall of Fame by California Governor Arnold Schwarzenegger and First Lady Maria Shriver.

 The Sierra Club's Ansel Adams Award for Conservation Photography was established in 1971, and the Ansel Adams Award for Conservation was established in 1980 by The Wilderness Society, which also has a large permanent gallery of his work on display at its Washington, D.C. headquarters.
 The Minarets Wilderness in the Inyo National Forest and a 11760 ft peak therein were renamed the Ansel Adams Wilderness and Mount Ansel Adams, respectively, in 1985.

 In 1984 Adams was inducted into the International Photography Hall of Fame.

 Photographs

 Color images

 Adams was known mostly for his boldly printed, large-format black-and-white images, but he also worked extensively with color.
-However, he preferred black-and-white photography, which he believed could be manipulated to produce a wide range of bold, expressive tones, and he felt constricted by the rigidity of the color process.
-Most of his color work was done on assignments, and he did not consider his color work to be important or expressive, even explicitly forbidding any posthumous exploitation of his color work.
+However, he preferred black-and-white photography, which he believed could be manipulated to produce a wide range of bold, expressive tones, and felt constricted by the rigidity of the color process.
+Most of his color work was done on assignments, and he did not consider it to be important or expressive, even explicitly forbidding any posthumous exploitation of it.